The California notary exam can be difficult, but practice exams can really improve the odds of achieving a passing score.

 However, most state-approved notary public courses do not offer additional study resources.
 In-person courses typically do not have enough time in the day to cover all of the required material and then administer exams for practice.

 Many online courses fail to offer a practice test along with their curriculum.
 This often leaves students ill-prepared for the difficulty of the notary state exam.
 A good practice exam can help the potential notary public to test their knowledge by answering practice exam questions to help the test taker to know what material needs to be studied in more detail.
+And a free notary exam practice test is usually out of date and not helpful.

 If a student’s answer to a practice question about a specific topic is incorrect, then that is a good indicator that the student needs to study that topic in more detail before taking the Secretary of State exam.
 And if a student’s answer to questions about a specific topic continues to be correct, then that means that a student can focus valuable study time elsewhere.